haskell-cryptography/governance/GOVERNANCE.md

 * To ensure continuity and stability through documentation, testing and benchmarking.
 * To listen to the needs of the community and industrial users, and lowering the barrier to industrial adoption.
 * To ensure that current security practices are easy for others and maintained whithin the ecosystem.
+* To ensure timely update in the community package repository

 Examples of situations that we aim to remediate to: